hshemsu24/project06/README.md

 This web app: **Data Dashboard of Dogs.
 Expand on Dog Info by Clicking on Dog Card**

-Time spent: **X** hours spent in total
+Time spent: **5** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
+- [X] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
-- [ ] **Clicking on an item in the list view displays more details about it**
+- [X] **Clicking on an item in the list view displays more details about it**
-- [ ] **Clicking on an item has a direct, unique link to that item's detail view page**
+- [X] **Clicking on an item has a direct, unique link to that item's detail view page**

 The following **optional** features are implemented:

-- [ ] The site's customized dashboard contains more content that explains what is interesting about the data
+- [X] The site's customized dashboard contains more content that explains what is interesting about the data
 - [ ] The site allows users to toggle between different data visualizations

 The following **additional** features are implemented: